-The Department of Otolaryngology/Head and Neck Surgery is currently seeking candidates for the one-year clinical fellowship position in Pediatric Otolaryngology.
-The University is home to the North Carolina Children’s Hospital – ranked ninth by U.S. News & World Report for the care of children with respiratory disorders.
+The Division of Pediatric Otolaryngology offers a one-year clinical fellowship position in Pediatric Otolaryngology.
+The University is home to the highly-respected North Carolina Children’s Hospital.
 Multi-disciplinary centers at UNC include the N.C.
-Children’s Airway Center, the UNC Craniofacial Center and the UNC Pediatric Cochlear Implant Team.
+Children’s Airway Center, the UNC Craniofacial Center, and the Children’s Cochlear Implant Center (CCIC).
 Fellows also benefit from a significant experience in cleft lip and palate care through the Division of Plastic and Reconstructive Surgery.
 Call responsibilities are flexible and for pediatric ENT patients only.

-This one-year fellowship program provides comprehensive training in the medical and surgical management of sinonasal inflammatory disease, anterior and central skull base lesions (utilizing both endoscopic and/or open management), allergic disease, and orbital pathology.
+The Division of Rhinology, Allergy, and Endoscopic Skull Base Surgery offers an RTC-appproved one-year NeuroRhinology and Endoscopic Skull Base Surgery Fellowship.
+This program provides comprehensive training in the medical and surgical management of sinonasal inflammatory disease, anterior and central skull base lesions (utilizing both endoscopic and/or open management), allergic disease, and orbital pathology.
 Emphasis is also placed on research that ranges from basic science translational work to clinical trials.
 Our goal is to provide the highest-quality, broad-based training that will impart fellows with the knowledge and expertise to develop a successful tertiary Rhinology/skull base surgery practice.

 The Division of Facial Plastic and Reconstructive Surgery offers a one-year fellowship in Facial Plastic and Reconstructive Surgery.
 The fellowship provides in-depth training in the surgical and non-surgical management of aesthetic and reconstructive treatments of the soft and hard tissues comprising the neck, face, and cranial areas.